Canadians in Cassino Battlefield Tour

 Canadian Armoured Brigade of the Calgary Regiment

 Kingsmill was responsible for a 30-man unit experienced in repairing and maintaining tanks of the 1st Canadian Armoured Brigade of the Calgary Regiment.
-This armored brigade was considered by General Oliver Leese to be the best tank brigade in Italy, having landed in Italy in July 1943, played a crucial role in the Battle of Ortona in December 1943, and later been sent to Cassino in May 1944
+This armored brigade was regarded by General Oliver Leese as the best tank brigade in Italy.
+Having landed in Italy in July 1943, it played a crucial role in the Battle of Ortona in December 1943 and was later sent to Cassino in May 1944.

 Canadians in Cassino Battlefield Tour: WHAT TO EXPECT